BaronLip/Ruby_Redux_Session_Auth/README.md

     * The receiving component receives the object as under `props.location.state.objectName`.
     * Use the constructor of the component to set state as the component renders.
 * Binding "this" to a function call for React.
 * `componentWillMount()` is depreciated.
 Surprised it was being used but could see why.
+* Converting React app to Redux conventions.
+* Making an action_types file prevents the requirement of having to change the "string" everywhere in the app.
+Just look it up in the action_types file and update.
+(I still find this a bit odd cause since the actionName and the string are the same.
+If one is changed, it would no longer match and could sacrifice readability.)
+* "Container" refers to a component that is connected to the Redux Store.